-Carbide stick is coarse, and it sharpens your knife, and ceramic stick is fine and does the same thing as the second slot of V-sharpener offers.
+The carbide stick is coarse and sharpens your knife, and the ceramic stick is fine and does the same thing as the second slot of the V-sharpener offers.

 It may seem a bit difficult for amateur chefs to use this sharpener.
 But, after a few hours of practice, you’ll start loving it.
 It’s one of the most favorite sharpening tools for serious cutler and home chefs.
 It’s also very easy to use.

 First, you’ll have to set up the sticks into its predefined slots; then, you have to hold your knife edge straight down and just drag the edge nice and easy down both sides.
 This doesn’t take a lot of pressure to sharpen your knife.